Pre-Fortress-2/PF2-Website/_posts/blog/2022-2-26-the-future-of-pf2.md

 categories: blog
 author: Sour Dani
 hidden: false
-ImageDescription: Image by Mr. Light and Sour Dani
 image: /assets/blog/images/sb-future_of_pf2.jpg
 ImageDescription: "Image by Sour Dani and Mr. Light"
 description: "Pre-Fortress 2's Future is bright and here's what the team's been working on as well as officially addressing some pressing topics."